D1 motorway (Slovakia)

 D1 motorway is an east-west motorway (Diaľnica D1) in Slovakia.
 The D1 motorway is the oldest, longest and busiest motorway in Slovakia, which is connects Bratislava with Trnava, Trenčín, Žilina, Martin, Poprad, Prešov, Košice to the Slovak-Ukrainian border (border crossing with Uzhhorod), where it is connected to the Ukrainian road M08.

 It is part of the European roads E50, E58, E75, E442, E571 and of the V.A Pan-European corridor (Trieste) - Bratislava - Žilina - Košice - Uzhhorod - Lviv.
-With the exception of sections in Bratislava, a vignette is required to use the motorway.
+With the exception of sections in Bratislava, Žilina, Prešov, Poprad and Košice, a vignette is required to use the motorway.

 The motorway has been under construction since 1972 and by 2023, 395.9 km of the total planned length of 512.4 km were operational.
 Despite the various completion dates set in the past (1990, 2000, 2005, 2010 or 2013), the full length will not be passable until 2040 at the earliest.